ZPGuiGroupWhu/ClusteringDirectionCentrality/README.md

 > **Synthetic Data Analysis**

-This application supports for cluster analysis on synthetic datasets.
+This application is implemented using MATLAB and supports for cluster analysis on synthetic datasets.
 It contains two main files, ‘main1.m’ and ‘main2.m’.
 The first handles noise-free datasets, and the second integrates noise elimination methods, LOF, RKNN and IDM.
 We provide 17 synthetic 2D datasets with different shapes of clusters in this application, where DS10-DS13 contain noise points.
 These datasets can help users to understand the capabilities of the different clustering algorithms under representative 2D data distributions.

 ```ruby
 k_num = 30;